 • Faith in Serving Humanity (FISH) "endeavors to respond to the needs of Walton County residents for food, shelter, utilities, clothing, medical care and transportation in verifiable situations."
 FISH also provides a daily snack and lunch each day for all Walton 21st CCLC program students during the summer on each program day.
 Approximately 40 volunteers work tirelessly for program students each summer.
 FISH will continue to do so and also provide meals for events.
+FISH joined The Partnership for Families, Children & Youth to facilitate the distribution of snacks through December 2020.
+Funds for the snacks were donated by a private citizen when our usual source of funds for snacks through the school system was suspended.
+Changes were made to the school lunch program as a response to the pandemic leaving after school snacks out of the formula.
+We anticipate having snacks funded through our school lunch program beginning in January 2021.

 - SSA "works within school system determining student needs and establishing relationships with local businesses, social service organizations and businesses, health care providers, parent and volunteer organizations to provide needed resources." - The Partnership for Families, Children & Youth has the vision that "All Walton County Children will grow to realize their full potential."
 The organization exists "to build partnerships among local resources to advance quality of life for families as well as communicate the value and potential of combining services."
-The Partnership is well established and is the connection "hub" for Walton County organizations and leaders. - Athens Technical College, a unit of the Technical College System of Georgia, provides "educational programs and services through traditional and distance education methods to foster lifelong learning, facilitate workplace success, and promote economic development."
+The Partnership is well established and is the connection "hub" for Walton County organizations and leaders.